OpenAnime/fluent-svelte-extra/README.md

 # Switching between themes

 Along with the new components, we have also added the ability to switch between dark and light themes.
-To switch between themes you should import `fluent-svelte-extra/switchable.css` in your layout.svelte file and add `fds-theme-dark` or `fds-theme-light` classes to your `<html>` tag in app.html file. `fluent-svelte-extra/switchable.css` does not contain anything that can be controlled by `prefers-color-scheme`
+To switch between themes you should import `fluent-svelte-extra/switchable.css` in your +layout.svelte file and add `fds-theme-dark` or `fds-theme-light` classes to your `<html>` tag in app.html file. `fluent-svelte-extra/switchable.css` does not contain anything that can be controlled by `prefers-color-scheme`

 If you use `fluent-svelte-extra/theme.css` it will use the system default until you add `fds-theme-dark` or `fds-theme-light` classes to your `<html>` tag.